• Skip to primary navigation

 • Add the vegan mayonnaise, hoisin sauce, dijon mustard, garlic powder, onion powder, salt, ground black pepper, smoked paprika and liquid smoke to the mixing bowl .

-• Add the olive oil to a frying pan and then add in the burgers, brushing on vegan barbecue sauce onto the tops of the burgers.
-Fry for 5 minutes on medium high heat and then flip them brushing barbecue sauce onto the other side.
-For best results don’t flip the burgers more than this, burgers hold up best when flipped as little as possible, so ensure the pan isn’t so hot that they burn.
+• Add the olive oil to a frying pan and then add in the burgers, brushing vegan BBQ sauce onto the tops of the burgers.
+Fry for 5 minutes on medium high heat and then flip them and brush BBQ sauce onto the other side.
+For best results don't flip the burgers more than this, burgers hold up best when flipped as little as possible, so ensure the pan isn't so hot that they burn.

 • Serve on hamburger buns with lettuce, sliced tomato, pickles, avocado, red onion and vegan thousand island dressing.